JuliAfonina/rsschool-cv/cv.md

 - Discord: Elin#9426

 ## Summary
-I am a project manager in a web studio.
-So i have an expirience to create features for the sites.
+I am a project manager.
+I have an expirience to create features for the sites.
 And now i am study, to know how does it works.
 Because i want to become a strong front-end developer.
 My goal is to learn a pure JavaScript at a good level and learn the React library.

 ## Skills
 - Web-development: HTML5, CSS3